dranoid/Chronos/README.md

 # Quadra

 This is an Electron application that helps you in prioritizing your time by dividing your tasks into quadrants.
+The app was built using a modified materialize css for the frontend and ElectronJS on the backend.

 ## About Quadra